top of page

 The Build-Up

 Adesanya entered as the freshly unified middleweight champion after his second-round KO of Robert Whittaker at UFC 243 in October 2019.
-He was 19-0 with 14 KO/TKO wins, an undefeated kickboxing-to-MMA transition that had drawn comparisons to Anderson Silva's early UFC run.
 The challenger was Yoel Romero — the 42-year-old Cuban Olympian, two-time former interim title challenger, and the most physically explosive middleweight in the division's history.
+Romero arrived after two consecutive losses but retained his promotional value.

 Main Event: Adesanya vs. Romero